alexspurlock25/hello-world/README.md

 # hello-world
-A short lab for IT3049C
+A short lab for IT3049C.

+A test change.